-Japan gives over RSD 26 billion for TENT – Agreement signed for loan to EPS for desulfurization system25.
-November 2011. / Uncategorized
+Japan gives over RSD 26 billion for TENT – Agreement signed for loan to EPS for desulfurization system, Uncategorized

 The government of Japan approved a RSD 26 billion and 250 million loan to the Electric Power Industry of Serbia (EPS) for the construction of desulfurization facilities at the Nikola Tesla A thermal power plant (TENT) in the city of Obrenovac, central Serbia.